Asian Longhorned Beetle Forecast

 ADULT BEETLE FORECAST

 We forecast adult emergence based on growing degree days.
+We also predict the percentage of adults beetles that have emerged.
+Note that the white hatching on the map indicates state boundary lines for states with Asian longhorned beetle detections, and does not indicate quarantine lines.
 If you observe an adult Asian longhorned beetle, report it online immediately to USDA APHIS (or call 1-866-702-9938).
 Treatment of infested trees should always be done by professionals in conjunction with state and national pest management experts.
 Additional resources are available through USDA APHISOhioNew YorkMassachusetts and South Carolina Extension.

 EXPLORE THIS FORECAST